loglib/loglib/README.md

 > ⚠️ Under Construction put here incase anyone visits this repo before it's ready.

 **Loglib is a web analytics tool that helps you track your website's analytics.
-It's a privacy-first, built for js frameworks ecosystem and it's open source here are the reason you might wanna consider loglib for your project:**
+It's a privacy-first, built for js frameworks ecosystem and it's open source. here are more reasons you might wanna consider loglib for your project:**

 - Why not?
 - No need to deploy it separately.
 You can easily attach Loglib to your Next js app (more framework support soon), and you can see your website analytics. (despite having 0 users)